 1. All utility services shall be sized to adequately provide sufficient power, flow, volume, pressure, and drainage to allow for safe, dependable service of appliances and fixtures.
 2. Insufficient supply of utilities shall be corrected during the rehabilitation process.

-Exhibit 1: Deficiency List - See HUD UPCS for a complete list.
+Exhibit 1: Deficiency List

 Health Safety Issues:

 Air quality:

 Deficiency: You see mold or mildew or evidence of water infiltration or other moisture producing conditions.

 Deficiency: You detect strong propane, natural gas, or methane gas odors that could: